hoytech/quadrable/README.md

 ![](docs/integer-keys.svg)

 The key layout works by having a sequence of sub-trees, each of which is twice as large as the previous.
-The top 6 bits provide paths to the various sub-trees:
+The top 6 bits provide paths to the various sub-trees, and there is a special location that stores the next pushable index (`0xFC0000...`, or `1111110000...` in binary).

 * The items are sorted in the tree by key.
 As well as allowing in-order iteration, proofs for adjacent keys becomes much smaller because of Quadrable's [combined proofs](#combined-proofs) algorithm.
 * Up to `2^64 - 3` items are supported.